Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/schedule_anniversary.md

 "Quantum Oracles",
-"Engineering the quantum dynamics in 2-D honeycomb systems", "Research student at Future Technologies in High Performance Computing at Clemson University", "The Landscape of Academic Literature in Quantum Technologies"];
+"Engineering the quantum dynamics in 2-D honeycomb systems", "Research student at Future Technologies in High Performance Computing at Clemson University", "The Landscape of Academic Literature in Quantum Technologies", "Hosting a Workshop: What I learned",
+"Doing quantum computing using pictures"];

  var img = [